AMReX-Combustion/PeleLMeX/Docs/source/manual/Validation.rst

       - 1.817e-3

 Two levels of refinement, targeted on the EB, are employed in order to sufficiently resolve the boundary layer.
-The mesh characteristics are summarized in the following table.
+The mesh characteristics are summarized in :numref:`EBCMeshes`.
 The :math:`y^+` value is that of the cell center of the first full cell (uncut by the EB).

 .. list-table:: Mesh characteristics
+    :name: EBCMeshes
+    :align: center
     :widths: 25 25 25 25 35
     :header-rows: 1